davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/README.md

 ## A demo application built with React and Redux, showcasing an event-driven architecture implemented using Clean Architecture and vertical slices principles.

+### Notes:
+- This project is exploratory and aims to experiment with different ways to structure a front end application and use TDD / tests.
+- Feel free to contribute or provide feedback if you have any ideas, suggestions, or believe something can be improved.
+- The React components and React Native pages are not the main focus of this project and have been kept simple.
+So you may still encounter some TODO items or TypeScript warnings in the UI layer.

 ### Issues in react with "classic" react state management, without clean architecture and redux:
 - Feeling like I'm hacking things together to manage my components' state
 - Struggling to decouple enough from the UI